slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On leadership

+*'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
+No explicit statements needed.
+If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*

 Leaders are team makers.
 Being a leader is different from being a boss: it requires to be manager and psychotherapist.
 Leadership is based on [mutual trust](#on-relationships).

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*

 > *'The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.'*

-> *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
-No explicit statements needed.
-If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*
 > *'People don't follow robots.'*

 > *'There are no bad teams, only bad leaders.'*

 > *'Be royal in your own fashion: act like a king to be treated like one.' -- Robert Greene (34th law of power)*